Using Stacks

 This permanently deletes all spaces in the stack and all their data.

-Validating Definitions
+Validating Templates

-Validate a definition file without creating it:
+Validate a template file without creating it:

 knot stack validate lamp.toml